CafeKit cup logo

 With CafeKit

-Quality gates block fake progress before state is synced
+Quality gates block fake progress before state is synced to done

 .claude/skills